jonathan-bower/DataScienceResources/README.md

 * [Markov Chain Monte Carlo](http://nbviewer.ipython.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter3_MCMC/IntroMCMC.ipynb) - Opening the black box of MCMC.
 * [Multithreading and Queues](http://pymotw.com/2/Queue/) - How to build multithreading and queues.
 * [Basics of Multithreading and queses](http://www.troyfawkes.com/learn-python-multithreading-queues-basics/)  - More about multithreading.
+* [Building a Recommender System](http://www.quora.com/How-can-I-start-building-a-recommendation-engine) - Quora answer to this question.
+Helpful starting point.
 * [Hash Tables]() - [PLACEHOLDER]

 ### Data Visualization
 Collection of the best libraries that I know for easy and powerful data visualizations.
 * [ggplot](http://ggplot.yhathq.com/) - ggplot for python ported by the team at yhat
 * [matplotlib](http://matplotlib.org/) - awesome plotting library for python.
-* [d3](http://d3js.org/) - de facto gold standard for polished visualization - in js, steep learning curve.
+* [d3](http://d3js.org/) - De facto gold standard for polished visualization - in js, steep learning curve but beautiful outcomes.
 * [bokeh](http://bokeh.pydata.org/) - interactive visualization library.
 * [d3py](https://github.com/mikedewar/d3py) - another library for data viz
 * [vincent](http://vincent.readthedocs.org/en/latest/)  - help with python for d3
-* [seaborn](http://web.stanford.edu/~mwaskom/software/seaborn/) - clean statistical data visualization library.
+* [seaborn](http://web.stanford.edu/~mwaskom/software/seaborn/) - Clean statistical data visualization library.

 Design Theory -- [PLACE HOLDER]
 The importance of design theory in data visualization and presentations could not be understated though many people pay no heed (probably through a lack of understanding than anything else).
 I will try and find some good resources to fill this.

 ### Ipython Notebook Tutorials
 Collection of ipython notebooks that are helpful as examples to either using tools or to explain certain topics.